Allen Matkins

 Jacob has devoted hundreds of hours to pro bono causes during his career, including advising environmental non-profit organizations and developers of affordable housing projects.
 His pro bono efforts have been recognized by the University of Virginia School of Law and the Bar Association of San Francisco’s Justice and Diversity Center.

-Jacob counsels developers of a wide range of public and private infrastructure projects, including energy (solar, wind, geothermal, battery storage, and transmission), transportation (rail, transit, highway, and port), water resources, and telecommunications.
-He has worked on some of the highest-profile infrastructure projects in the country, including the California High-Speed Rail system, the Little Cottonwood Canyon gondola and road safety project, the Northern Corridor Highway in Utah, the Sites Reservoir in California, and two clean energy projects currently applying to the California Energy Commission’s new “AB 205” opt-in siting certification program.
+Jacob counsels developers of a wide range of public and private infrastructure projects, including energy (solar, wind, geothermal, battery storage, and transmission), transportation (rail, transit, highway, maritime port, and airport), water resources, and telecommunications.
+He has worked on some of the highest-profile infrastructure projects in the country, including the California High-Speed Rail system, the Little Cottonwood Canyon transit and road safety project in Utah, the Sites Reservoir in California, and two clean energy projects currently applying to the California Energy Commission’s new “AB 205” opt-in siting certification program.
 Jacob also frequently works on significant commercial real estate developments, including multifamily housing, retail, industrial, and hospitality projects.

-Before practicing law, Jacob worked on agriculture policy issues for Environmental Defense Fund, was a contractor for the National Center for Environmental Health and Agency for Toxic Substances and Disease Registry, and served as a law clerk with the U.S. Department of Justice’s Environment and Natural Resources Division.
+Before practicing law, Jacob worked on agriculture policy issues for Environmental Defense Fund, was a contractor for the Center for Disease Control and Prevention’s National Center for Environmental Health and Agency for Toxic Substances and Disease Registry, and served as a law clerk with the U.S. Department of Justice’s Environment and Natural Resources Division.

 Jacob frequently writes articles on environmental law and policy topics.
 He also has contributed to two leading treatises, Practice Under the California Environmental Quality Act and California Land Use & Planning Law.